gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

   Home Assistant.
 Commands use the dSS HTTPS API, normally port `8080`.
 - **No devices appear**: wait for the App log to report connections to the dSS and MQTT.
 Confirm that no second bridge publishes the same MQTT entities.
+- **MQTT stays disconnected**: verify the broker and MQTT credentials.
+The Supervisor watchdog monitors the bridge process separately, so a broker outage does not create an App restart loop.
 - **The App stops after changing options**: inspect the App log.
-Configuration and connection errors are reported without requiring access to the container.
+Configuration and connection errors are reported without requiring container access.

 When reporting an issue, include the App version, dSS version, relevant App log lines, and whether the problem also occurs after restarting the App.
 Remove IP